How To Fix Hard Water In Shower

 Once installed, the filter cartridge will begin working immediately to soften hard water.
 It works by trapping minerals like calcium and magnesium in its filtering material.
 As water passes through the filter cartridge, these minerals are left behind and not allowed to pass into the rest of your plumbing system.
 Over time, this will reduce limescale buildup in pipes and appliances.

-See also Is Sink Water Distilled Water
+See also Is Distilled Water Good To Drink Regularly

 Filter cartridges also help improve the taste and smell of your tap water.
 This can be especially helpful if you live in an area with high levels of chlorine or other pollutants in the tap water.